greenhub-project/dataset-converter/README.md

 Whether to compress the parquet files to `7z` format or not, when compression is on, it deletes the uncompressed parquet files afterwards.
 This argument is optional.

+#### partition

+Type: `boolean`

+Default: `false`

+Whether to export to separate files in chunks or to export to a single parquet file.
+This argument is optional.

 #### chunksize

 Type: `number`